thanhle88/thanhle88.github.io/_pages/about.md

 Research Interests
 -----
-Signal processing, data science, and their applications:
+Optimization, signal processing, data science, and their applications:
+  * Online and adaptive optimization methods
   * Subspace estimation and tracking
   * Tensor decomposition and tracking
   * System identification